Connect with others who understand.

 Diagnosing Subtypes of Depression

-Some subtypes of depression are diagnosed in slightly different ways.
+Some types of depression are diagnosed in slightly different ways.

 Bipolar Disorder